 2. Call Law Enforcement

-Under Ohio Revised Code Section 4509.06, you are required to file an accident report if the crash involves injury, death, or property damage exceeding $1,000.
-In most cases, the responding officer will create a crash report at the scene.
+Under Ohio Revised Code 4509.06, you are required to file an accident report if the crash involves injury, death, or property damage exceeding $1,000.
+The responding officer will typically create a crash report at the scene.
 This report becomes an important piece of evidence for any insurance claim or lawsuit.
-Ask the officer for the report number before they leave.
+Ask the officer for the report number and their name before they leave.
+Request information about how to obtain a copy of the full report.

 3. Exchange Information with the Other Driver

-Use your phone to take photographs and video of the damage to all vehicles, the surrounding road conditions, traffic signs, skid marks, debris, weather conditions, and any visible injuries.
-Capture wide shots that show the overall scene and close-ups of specific damage.
+Use your phone to take photographs and video of everything: damage to all vehicles (wide shots and close-ups), road conditions, traffic signs, skid marks, debris, weather conditions, and any visible injuries.
+Capture the positions of the vehicles.
 If there are witnesses, ask for their names and contact information.
-This documentation can be invaluable if the other driver's story changes later.
+Take note of the time of day, traffic level, and any other factors that might have contributed to the accident.

 5. Seek Medical Attention Promptly

 Even if you feel fine, see a doctor within 24 to 48 hours.
-Some injuries — whiplash, concussions, internal bleeding, herniated discs — do not produce immediate symptoms.
-A medical record linking your injuries to the accident strengthens your claim.
-Insurance companies routinely argue that delayed treatment means the injury was not caused by the collision, so prompt medical evaluation creates a documented connection between the crash and your condition.
+Some injuries—whiplash, concussions, internal bleeding, herniated discs—do not produce immediate symptoms.
+Adrenaline often masks pain.
+A medical record linking your injuries to the accident strengthens your claim significantly.
+Insurance companies routinely argue that delayed treatment means the injury was not caused by the collision.
+Write down what you tell the doctor—they will document it in their records.

 6. Notify Your Insurance Company